Fluvastatin

 Contraindications

-- Women of childbearing potential who are not using effective contraception
+Women of childbearing potential must use effective contraception during treatment.

 Frequently Asked Questions

-Why should fluvastatin be taken in the evening?
+Why should I take fluvastatin in the evening?

 Dr. Ross Elledge